rosenam/cirsium-2022/README.md

 ## Phylogenetic analysis
 ### Concatenation approach
-Using the concatenation approach, all sequence alignment files were concatenated into a single super-matrix using [AMAS v.1.0](https://github.com/marekborowiec/AMAS).
-Phylogenetic trees are then calculated from this single super-matrix.
+Using a concatenation approach, all sequence alignment files were concatenated into a single super-matrix using [AMAS v.1.0](https://github.com/marekborowiec/AMAS).
+Phylogenetic trees were then calculated from this single super-matrix.

 Example code (concatenates all fasta files in the current directory into a single super-matrix alignment file):